dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 ## Command Line Syntax   {#Syntax}

-This section briefly summarizes the syntax of command lines you can enter in Jupyter notebooks and in response to the <span class="AppCommand">splice&gt;</span> prompt, including these
-subsections:
+This section provides a brief summary of the CLI syntax.

 * [Finishing and submitting command lines](#Finish){: .selected}
 * [Capitalization and case sensitivity rules](#Capitali){: .selected}